erlendps/groupup/README.md

 # GroupUp

-Codebase for the GroupUp application
+Codebase for the GroupUp application.

+This is a student project that was done in TDT4140 - Programvareutvikling.